 The department is housed in two new classrooms within the languages block, with access to a suite of computers that provide the department with excellent information technology facilities.

 National Young Enterprise Scheme

-For the past fifteen years Business Studies students in Year 12 have taken part in the National Young Enterprise Scheme.
+For the past fifteen years Business students in Year 12 have taken part in the National Young Enterprise Scheme.
 The scheme allows students to form their own company, decide upon the production of a specific good or service and market their output to customers.
 Each Young Enterprise company has advisers from within the local business community who assist and support.
 They take part in workshops covering business planning, sales and marketing and compete against teams within Oxfordshire at trade fairs.

 IFS Student Investor Challenge

 Students also participate in the IFS Student Investor Challenge http://www.studentinvestor.org alongside schools from the United Kingdom and International Schools abroad.
 Through this they gain experience of the stock market, trading on a daily basis to increases the value of their shares and win a place in the final and the prize of a trip to New York.

 In recent years teams from Burford School have taken part in the ICAEW Business, Accounting and Skills Education competition in Oxford.
 Students are provided with information about a hypothetical business and teams work together, with professional assistance, to plan in detail how the business should proceed.
 They then present their findings to an audience who have the opportunity to ask questions and challenge ideas.

 In Year 10 students become familiar with the meaning of business, the objectives of different businesses and the various options to achieve growth.
 Students become familiar with the different types of businesses that exist within the UK as well as the external influences that affect how well they are able to perform.